 My personal take-aways

-If you’re a “Mr. Nice Guy” like me, then this book won’t tell you what you want to hear.
+If you’re a “Mr. Nice Guy” like me, The 48 Laws Of Power won’t tell you what you want to hear.
 However, it might be what you need to hear, at least in some cases.
 I don’t agree with all the laws, but there’s a solid reason behind each of them.
 All in all a great read with lots to learn!
+Check out The Laws of Human Nature after that.

 What else can you learn from the blinks?